Flashbackvideoman/earnyourpoints/README.md

 **earnyourpoints is a web application built for BAKER as a work sample.**

-I. Installation
+*I. Installation*

 Download the zip file from the archive and place the root directory from the zip file into your base www directory.
+When the application is run for the first time, it will setup a MySQL table for its own use.

-If necessary, edit the file js/loyalty_globals.inc to change the following defaults:
+If necessary, edit the file **js/loyalty_globals.inc** to change the following defaults:
 -    $db = "loyaltydb";
 -    $con = mysqli_connect("localhost", "root", "");
 -   $DEVELOPMENT = false; *

- &ast;Note that the $DEVELOPMENT variable, if TRUE will turn off PHP warnings like mail errors if you do not have a working SMTP driver.*
+* &ast;Note that the $SENDMAIL variable, if false, will turn off sending mail and prevent PHP errors if you do not have a working SMTP driver installed and configured.

-Requirements:
+**SMTP server MUST be setup to successfully send mail via PHP**

+*II.
+Requirements:*

 - LAMP or WAMP stack (PHP7, MySQL, Apache, etc.)
 - SMTP services

-**Warning: SMTP server MUST be setup to successfully send mail via PHP**
+*III.
+Usage:*

 Upon startup, you will be prompted for a telephone number, which you can enter in almost any format, as long as there are 10 actual digits.
 All other characters are discared.